 This being said, the BCD system has the same flaws as any other system: it will fit approximately 80% of population.
 But what if you are part of the 20%?
 Do you guess your size?
 Or give up altogether?
 Well, no, you don’t!
 There are options.
 You could mail Liesje (Hello[a]hariitolingerie.com) or you can try a different system.

-The BCD system is based on the distance from the fullest point of your breasts, usually where your nipple is, to your inframammary crease.
+The BCD system is based on the distance from the fullest part of your breasts, usually where the nipple is, to your inframammary crease.

 The size could be different for each breast, that’s very normal.

 The overbust/underbust system is based on the difference between overbust measurement and full bust measurement.
 This usually works for people who have an average, proportioned build.
 If you are more athletic, this system will not work for you and the BCD system will be more accurate.